-It can be difficult to put parameters on something creative.
+It can be difficult to put parameters on something creative like how to create a postcard.
 Isn’t it all up for interpretation?
-While it’s true that creativity blurs the line between what is “good” and “bad”, there are certain things that work better for creative direct mail.
-We’ve got you covered with the strongest ways to present your postcards.
+While it’s true that creativity blurs the line between what is “good” and “bad”, there are certain things that work better for creative direct mail marketing.
+We’ve got you covered with the strongest ways to successfully present your postcards.

 Work From the Outside, In